mrcmina/Project-REDEFINE/README.md

 This repository contains
  - LANDIS-II/PnET-Succession input files and documentation for running the model in the Centre-du-Quebec
- - Installers of LANDIS-II and its extension used in studies and papers
+ - Installers of LANDIS-II and its extension used in studies and as supporting dato to published papers
- - Tools and scripts (in R language) to build and analyze forest landscapes as a functional network
+ - Tools and R scripts to build and analyze forest landscapes as a functional complex network
  - Scripts and data to share

 -----------